What is an impeller used for?

 Carbon PEEK: exceptional properties for outstanding performances

 Carbon PEEK is a high performance thermopolymer composed of PEEK and 10% short carbon fibers.
-The reinforcement gives the material exceptional mechanical and thermal properties with a tensile strength (UTS) of 140 MPa and a thermal deflection temperature (HDT) of 250 ° C. Combined with PEEK's broad chemical resistance, self-lubricating properties, and intrinsic self-extinguishing characteristics, the material lends itself to working in extremely corrosive environments such as those of the Oil & Gas industry.
+The reinforcement gives the material exceptional mechanical and thermal properties with a tensile strength (UTS) of 140 MPa.
+Combined with PEEK's broad chemical resistance, self-lubricating properties, and intrinsic self-extinguishing characteristics, the material lends itself to working in extremely corrosive environments such as those of the Oil & Gas industry.

 Download Carbon PEEK’s datasheet here